 This year’s increased movement of refugee claimants across Canada’s border with the US has brought forth cries from some quarters that the prime minister should stop them.
 Some would call these cries ludicrous.
 How might that stopping be done?
-The border with the US is 8,891 kilometers long, and still 6,416 kilometers even if the border with Alaska is ignored.
-And then there is Canada’s coastline, at 202,000 kilometers, by far the longest of any country.
+The border with the US is 8,891 kilometres long, and still 6,416 kilometres even if the border with Alaska is ignored.
+And then there is Canada’s coastline, at 202,000 kilometres, by far the longest of any country.

 Our entire military and policing capacity is far from being adequate to this borders task, never mind the missiles overhead.
 Our small population size confirms this.
 And governments’ budgetary constraints, federal or provincial, supported by the vocal wishes of most voters, will keep things that way.
 The practical truth is that Canada’s skies and borders cannot be self-defended without help from its friends, presumably the NATO members.
 But with the speed of events today that easily disregard The Rule of Law, help would have to be immediate or it would be no help.
 The Treaty of Versailles didn’t stop Hitler.

 The 1951 Geneva Convention on the Status of Refugees (and its 1967 extending protocol) is the important international treaty detailing how refugees are to be defined, received, and treated.
 Canada is a signatory as is also the United States.
 An amusing recent press report tells how German Chancellor Angela Merkel, in light of US President Trump’s several moves against refugees and other non-nationals in the US, phoned him to remind him of state obligations under this treaty.